NHSDigital/NHS-Breast-Screening-Programme-Report-Code/README.md

 To contact us raise an issue via email and we will respond promptly.

 ## Clone repository
-To clone respositary, please see our [community of practice page](https://github.com/NHSDigital/rap-community-of-practice/blob/main/development-approach/02_using-git-collaboratively.md).
+To clone repository, please see our [community of practice page](https://nhsdigital.github.io/rap-community-of-practice/training_resources/git/using-git-collaboratively/).

 ## Set up environment
 There are two options to set up the python enviroment: